 By Hardik Rajgor Nov.
 12, 2018

-PUBG has been banned in many cities across India, with 10 students arrested in Gujarat.
+After a long tortuous history, PUBG has finally been banned in India.
 Everywhere I look, I find addicts.
 Smoke breaks in office have been replaced by PUBG breaks, and the only exercise kids in my building get is crawling in the grass on screen in the “safe zone”.

 “Chal Pochinki jaate hai.”